45 St. Clair Ave. West, Suite 600

 Leave to Appeal to Divisional Court

 This jurisdiction applies to applications to pass accounts in accordance with Rule 38.10(1)(a) of the Rules of Civil Procedure.
 Specific powers of inquiry on an application to pass accounts arise from the Estates Act, Section 49(1) through (10).
-The Estates Act, Section 10 addresses appeals from a passing of accounts which directs the appeal of a judgment exceeding $200 in the jurisdiction of the Divisional Court.
+The Estates Act, Section 10 addresses an appeal from a passing of accounts which directs the appeal of a judgment exceeding $200 to the Divisional Court.
 For many years, motions for leave to appeal interlocutory orders were determined following an oral hearing by a single justice.
 However, as of July 1, 2017, rule 62.02 of the Rules of Civil Procedure requires that leave to appeal to the Divisional Court shall be obtained from a panel of that court, rather than by a single judge.
 As such, a motion for leave to appeal must now be filed at the Divisional Court Office in Toronto before it is “heard” in writing by a panel of three Divisional Court judges.

 Leave to Appeal to the Supreme Court of Canada